Table of Contents

 where:

-• K: The number of model parameters.
-The default value of K is 2, so a model with just one predictor variable will have a K value of 2+1 = 3.
+- K: The number of model parameters.
+This count includes all estimated coefficients, such as the intercept, plus the estimate of the error variance.
+For a standard linear regression model, the default value of K is 2 (for the intercept and the variance term).
+Consequently, a model with one predictor variable will have a K value of 2+1 = 3.

-The AIC is designed to find the model that explains the most variation in the data, while penalizing for models that use an excessive number of parameters.
+The AIC is expertly designed to find the model that explains the most observed variation in the data (maximizing the log-likelihood term), while simultaneously penalizing models that utilize an excessive number of parameters ($K$), thereby discouraging overfitting and promoting parsimony.

 First, we’ll load this dataset: